Scroll down for more information

 With years of experience in global industries such as Oil and Gas, we are experts in providing high level, cross-border advice for individuals coming to or leaving the UK.
 We specialise in holistic tax planning advice on the UK or overseas tax implications associated with moving between countries and will recommend strategies to save tax on your earnings and investments.

-In tax terms, residence is the country where you spend the most time, whilst domicile is the country you’d describe as your permanent home, even if you don’t live there.
+In tax terms, your tax residency is the country where you spend the most time, whilst domicile is the country you’d describe as your permanent home, even if you don’t live there.
 Domicile is mostly determined by your family background (particularly your father), although the definition is complex.

 UK resident and domiciled